Last updated on October 5th, 2018 at 03:30 pm

-Lots of bars, cafes and restaurants face the sea which contribute to give that nice character to the all area.
+Lots of bars, cafes and restaurants face the sea which contributes to give that nice character to the whole area.

 The market can be reached also by bus (11901 or 12901) however you would have to budget in also a 1.5km walk as the bus stops in the main street.

 This is an unusual museum which I like to describe it as a time machine across 4 continents.

 What does it mean?

 The Sheikh Faisal Bin Qassim Al Thani started collecting artefacts when he was only 10 years old from the never-ending trips he has been doing across the world.
 He is now 70 years old.

 Interesting to note that Faisal Bin Qassim Al Thani has an estimated worth of almost $2B, however, he started selling car parts in Doha at age 16 (part of the museum is in fact dedicated to motor and cars).

 The collection is quite wide and that’s the interesting part of it, you will not get bored, so many subjects.